barretoga/magic-square/README.md

     npx expo start
    ```

-In the output, you'll find options to open the app in a

 This is a simple app that validates if a given square matrix is a magic square or not.
 Work in progress, more features to be added soon.